shiv248/TextManipulator/README.md

 ```
     cd (File Location)
 ```
-to run the file and save the output:
+To run the file and save the output:
 ```
     python Main.py >> (OutputFileName.log)
 ```